-NOTE: This subject matter is not exactly what the Adventist Pioneers believed or taught.
-They believed Jesus was a co-creator.
+NOTE: Many people today believe Jesus was a co-creator.
 Why?
-Because they took the Bible as it reads which is perfectly fine for their time and place.
+Because they took the Bible as it reads which is perfectly fine.
 Many translators over the years have been Trinitarian and with that said, they have done a work with a Trinitarian mindset and have massaged a few Scriptures in their favor.
-What they didn't have was the tool of the internet, which gives us easier access to multiple Bible translations, word searches, and searching Scripture much faster on a topic.
+What people haven't realized is the tool of the internet, which gives us easier access to multiple Bible translations, word searches, searching Scripture much faster on a topic.
 If we search hard enough, we even have access to the Septuagint, the Greek and Hebrew.
 The problem with the Protestant movement is, is that they stopped reforming!
+They stopped digging and studying for themselves.